deep06bhakta/HotelFrontDesk_WebApp/README.md

   ### Steps

-  #### 1. Download and Install FileZilla
+  #### 1. Download and Install FileZilla Client

-  - Download FileZilla from the [official website](https://filezilla-project.org/) and install it on your local machine.
+  - Download FileZilla Client from the [official website](https://filezilla-project.org/) (make sure to download the client version, not the server version).
+  - Install FileZilla Client on your local machine.

   #### 2. Gather EC2 Instance Information